silverstripe/developer-docs/en/00_Getting_Started/05_Recipes.md

 ## Releasing supported recipes

-When we announce a new release of Silverstripe CMS and publish a changelog for it, we refer to a new set of _Recipe_ versions, which include new versions of some or all of their associated Modules.
+When we announce a new release of Silverstripe CMS and publish a changelog for it, we refer to a new set of _recipe_ versions, which include new versions of some or all of their associated Modules.
 The easiest way to keep up to date with new Silverstripe CMS releases is to depend on one of the core Recipes:

 - [`silverstripe/recipe-core`](https://packagist.org/packages/silverstripe/recipe-core): Contains only the base
   framework, without the admin UI or CMS features.